P-H-C/phc-winner-argon2/README.md

 function that won the [Password Hashing Competition (PHC)](https://password-hashing.net).

-You should use Argon2 whenever you need to hash passwords for credential storage, key derivation, or other applications.
+Argon2 is a password-hashing function that summarizes the state of the art in the design of memory-hard functions and can be used to hash passwords for credential storage, key derivation, or other applications.

-There are two main versions of Argon2, **Argon2i** and **Argon2d**.
-Argon2i
-is the safest against side-channel attacks, while Argon2d provides the highest resistance against GPU cracking attacks.
+It has a simple design aimed at the highest memory filling rate and effective use of multiple computing units, while still providing defense against tradeoff attacks (by exploiting the cache and memory organization of the recent processors).

+Argon2 has two variants: Argon2d and Argon2i.
+Argon2d is faster and
+uses data-depending memory access, which makes it highly resistant against GPU cracking attacks and suitable for applications with no threats from side-channel timing attacks (eg. cryptocurrencies).
+Argon2i instead uses data-independent memory access, which is preferred for password hashing and password-based key derivation, but it is slower as it makes more passes over the memory to protect from tradeoff attacks.

-Argon2i and Argon2d are parametrized by
+Argon2i and Argon2d are parametrized by:

 * A **time** cost, which defines the amount of computation realized and therefore the execution time, given in number of iterations